For African Penguins, humans can make really lousy neighbors, but they have even bigger problems.

 This new suburban environment is a strange place to survive.
 Where penguins once feared predation from brown hyenas and leopards, or egg loss from genets and mongoose, today they fear off-leash dogs, feral cats, and the hundreds of gulls lured to the beach by leftover food strewn on the shore that find an unguarded penguin egg too tasty to pass.
 Curious children chase the birds, hoping to cuddle these cute animals.
 But unlike the animated critters they know and love, cranky African Penguins pack a serious defensive bite, sort of like having your skin & fingers nipped and twisted by a pair of sharpened pliers.
 I was once bitten by an African Penguin named Elvis at the California Academy of Sciences, so I know the intense pain they inflict.
 These penguins are more ‘street’ than Happy Feet.
 Even though warning signs are posted, and a fine for touching a wild penguin is 500 Rand (about fifty U.S. bucks), penguins are harassed every day by a few idiotic tourists.
 But that’s just one downside of the neighborhood.
 In other areas of South Africa, large oil spills have made a huge dent in some populations, and even rescued oiled birds only have a 50% chance of survival after cleaning & rehabilitation.
 Locally, the less obvious but far more numerous small oil leaks from commercial and pleasure boats kill dozens more penguins each year.

 While humanity can be an annoying and often fatal drag on the penguins, the bigger problem is the loss of their local marine cuisine.
 Their preferred prey are delicious, high-fat sardines, virtual Twinkies of-the-sea, that fatten both parents and chicks.
 Once the sardine fishery was over exploited a few decades back, leaner and smaller anchovies moved in to occupy their ecological niche.
 But their lower fat content made them less than ideal for raising a family, and penguins need to spend more time catching more anchovies, causing an energetic drain on the birds.
 As a second-choice meal, anchovies still provided penguins with abundant food.
 In more recent years, the anchovies have also become a targeted commercial fishery, and data show a direct correlation between increase in commercial take of anchovies, and a reduction of nest success and adult survival of penguins.
 The bad news: African Penguins are on the decline again.
-Current estimates calculate that about 2% of the population from last century survives.
+Current estimates suggest that about 2% of the population from a century ago still survives.

 Every so often I get the chance to teach a month-long university field course on wildlife biology & conservation in South Africa, and I take my students to Boulders Beach, mostly because it’s beyond awesome to snorkel with penguins, but it’s also a great way to engage students in the complexity of current-day conservation issues.
 Invariably one asks “why are all the penguins are here with the people?”, and I flip the question around: “why are people here with all these penguins”?
 It’s the monetization of the wildlife experience, and a unique one at that.
 The town knows the financial draw the penguins have, so it’s in their best interest to preserve them.
 Mo’ penguins, mo’ money.
 Working with the residents, local schools, and visitors, the National Park and non-profit groups are better educating visitors on penguin etiquette, providing more helpful signage, and creating the accommodations the penguins need.
 Currently, the local population of penguins at Boulders are still hanging on, but projected impacts from climate change, fisheries trends, increasing marine plastics, and coastal development don’t bode well for other populations throughout South Africa.
 The deeply-ingrained sense of conservation among South Africans, buoyed by the cooperation of government, researchers, non-profit organizations, and dedicated citizens, provide hope that African Penguins may not be totally lost.